 Perfect Lemon Bars

-- 3/4 cup butter softened
+- 3/4 cup butter, softened

 - 2/3 cup confectioners’ sugar

-- 1-1/2 cups plus 3 tablespoons all-purpose flour divided
+- 1-1/2 cups plus 3 tablespoons all-purpose flour, divided

-- While baking, in a small bowl whisk eggs, sugar, zest, lemon juice, milk and remaining 3 T flour until frothy.
+- While baking, in a small bowl whisk eggs, sugar, zest, lemon juice, milk, and remaining 3 T flour until frothy.
 Pour over the hot crust.

-- Turn oven to 325 degrees and bake an additional 18-20 minutes until the top is lightly brown.
+- Turn oven to 325 degrees and bake for an additional 18-20 minutes until the top is lightly brown.
 Cool completely on a wire rack.
 Dust the top with additional confectioners' sugar.
 Cut into bars and refrigerate leftovers.